Breta01/handwriting-ocr/data/README.md

 ## Dictionaries
 `dictionaries/` folder contains a list of most common words for simple autocorrection.

+## Pages
+It contains photos of pages which are used for testing of page detection, words detection and testing in general.

 ## Characters Dataset
 `characters/` folder contains single character images.
 There is only a few of them and they are already pre-processed.
 I advise using different dataset (for example NIST Special Database 19).
 Currently, there is no pre-processing script for it.